What Is Gum Disease?

 Attending annual exams and bi-annual dental cleanings is the easiest way to stay ahead of gum disease.
-During these visits, Dr. Capps will have the opportunity to diagnose the condition early on, allowing him more treatment options and less invasive procedures.
+During these visits, our dentist will have the opportunity to diagnose the condition early on, often allowing for more treatment options and less invasive procedures.
 Periodontal disease begins as gingivitis, which is completely curable with the help of routine maintenance and early intervention.
 If left untreated, gingivitis advances into the subsequent stage known as periodontitis.
 In this stage of the disease, the gums, tissues, and teeth can become damaged.
 Made Ya Smile Dental in Rosenberg, TX offers surgical and nonsurgical treatment options to halt the damage caused by periodontal disease and save your teeth and gums from further damage.
 If you are noticing abnormal symptoms such as bleeding or receding gums and chronic bad breath, schedule a visit to our office for a check-up.

 Periodontal disease, as mentioned above, occurs in phases, beginning with gingivitis.
 During this phase, your gums may become irritated causing swelling, tenderness, redness, and bleeding.
 If treatment is sought during this phase, the disease can be cured and progression halted.
 However, when left to progress, gingivitis leads to periodontitis, which can cause more severe symptoms, including but not limited to bone deterioration and loose teeth.
 The easiest way to prevent gum disease is to maintain optimal oral health and attend annual dental exams and bi-annual cleanings.
-If Dr. Capps feels you are at risk for gum disease, he will perform a detailed periodontal evaluation to determine how best to combat the condition.
+If our dentist feels you are at risk for gum disease, we will perform a detailed periodontal evaluation to determine how best to combat the condition.
 Ideal candidates for a periodontal evaluation may be experiencing:

 - Tooth sensitivity